(At least) 5 Ways Agile Isn’t Just for Techies

 As former President Ronald Reagan used to say, “Trust, but verify.”
-Now President Reagan was dealing with nuclear disarmament with Russia, so unleashing a high-performing Agile team without verifying results wouldn’t be quite as bad, but it can be a very explosive situation for your organization when not managed and trust is lost.
+Now President Reagan was dealing with nuclear disarmament with Russia, so unleashing a high-performing Agile team without verifying results wouldn’t be quite as bad, but it can be a very explosive situation for your organization when not managed and agile trust is lost.

 Strengths: Quick and Easy